Ohio State Subsidy Profile

 Columbus, Ohio 43215-3414

-24. How is the subsidy program operated and funded in Ohio?
+23. How is the adoption assistance program operated and funded in Ohio?

-Ohio is operated under a state supervised/county administered system.
-This means that the state office makes policy and indirectly supervises the county agencies.
-The county agencies work directly with families and make eligibility decisions.
-The federal participation rate for Ohio’s Title IV-E maintenance assistance payments is 68.34%.
+Ohio is a state supervised/county administered system, which means that the state office sets policy and indirectly supervises the county agencies.
+The county agencies work directly with families and make eligibility and benefit decisions.

-25. Below are other programs that may delineate Ohio’s adoption assistance program from others around the country.
+28. What else differentiates Ohio’s adoption assistance program from others around the country?

-Ohio operates the Post-Adoption Special Services Subsidy (PASSS), which is discussed throughout this profile.
+Ohio operates the Post-Adoption Special Services Subsidy (PASSS), which is discussed throughout this profile, primarily in Question 16.